Asheville Area Arts Council

 South Arts Regional Touring Grant

-In October, 2017 The South Arts Regional Touring Grant will support Feufollet’s 3-day residency at Asheville Middle School, and their performances at the October LEAF Festival, October 19-22, 2017.
+In October, 2017 The South Arts Regional Touring Grant supported Feufollet’s 3-day residency at Asheville Middle School, and their performances at the October LEAF Festival, October 19-22, 2017.
 This performance and school residency is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the North Carolina Arts Council.

 Beattie Foundation & Page and George Bradham Family Foundation